tarantool/tarantool/changelogs/unreleased/gh-6031-relay-use-after-free.md

 ## bugfix/replication

-* Fix use after free in relay thread when using elections (gh-6031).
+* Fixed use after free in relay thread when using elections (gh-6031).